Inshan/Simple-PHP-Project/README.md

-# Simple-PHP-Project
+# Simple-PHP-Project (Online Book Reservation System)
-Online Book Reservation System.
 This is a simple project created just to have an understanding of how PHP works.
 No Javascript!
 Just html, css and php.
 It was my 6th sem project at NCIT.
 All codes done by myself.